0ptim/DeFiChainWiki/docs/auto/CLI_Vault_and_Loan.md

 ---
-title: Vault and dUSD loan with CLI
+title: Vault and loan with CLI
-description: Step-by-Step Guide for Creating, Managing, and Closing Vaults with the DeFiChain Desktop Wallet CLI
+description: Step-by-Step Guide for Creating, Managing, and Closing Vaults with the DeFiChain Desktop Wallet CLI.
 ---

 Based on the information provided in [Vaults and Loans](./Vaults_Loans.md), this guide will describe all steps on how to generate a DFI only vault to mint some dUSD to profit from the negative interest rate.